BimmerGestalt/BMWConnectedAnalysis/docs/app-behavior.md

 | `instance_id` | int | The USB port that the car thinks we are attached to |
 | `security_service` | int | The Service Intent name to reach the security service, such as `de.bmw.connected.na.SECURITY_SERVICE` |

+Notably, CarAPI apps do not connect directly to the Etch proxy port, but instead rely on an Intent-based RPC system to request that Connected manage the connection on their behalf.
+This RPC system has all the names intact, and may be a useful way to trace high-level behaviors into Etch requests.

 ### Authentication